lammps/lammps/doc/src/pair_hybrid.rst

 exist.
 Otherwise the non-accelerated version will be used.

-The individual accelerated sub-styles are part of the GPU, KOKKOS, USER-INTEL, USER-OMP, and OPT packages, respectively.
+The individual accelerated sub-styles are part of the GPU, KOKKOS, USER-INTEL, OPENMP, and OPT packages, respectively.
 They are only enabled if LAMMPS was built with those packages.
 See the :doc:`Build package <Build_package>` doc page for more info.